16 Best Shows on Broadway Right Now According to a Local

 Instead of sandals, opt for a pair of classy and clean sneakers or loafers during the summer and a pair of nice boots during the colder months.

-Also, if you’re going to be checking the time during the show, please just wear a watch.
+If you’re going to be checking the time during the show, please just wear a watch.

 Nobody likes being distracted from the show when their neighbor is checking the time or text messages on their phones.